Rebel Catholic group expels Holocaust-denying bishop

 Williamson's denial of Holocaust gas chambers in a television interview in January 2009, just before the excommunication bans were lifted, sparked a wave of criticism from Catholics and Jews.

 Even German Chancellor Angela Merkel called on the Vatican to distance itself from him.
-The Vatican ordered Williamson to recant his denial but he apologized only for any misunderstanding he had caused.
+The Vatican ordered Williamson to recant his denial but he apologised only for any misunderstanding he had caused.

 A German court later fined Williamson for publicly denying the Holocaust took place, which is a crime in Germany.